feaselkl/Classification-With-Naive-Bayes/PITCHME.md

 ### Calculating Values

-Calculating the prior probability is easy:  the count of "Baseball" categories versus the total number of phrases is the prior probability of selecting the Baseball category:  3/6, or 50%.
+Calculating the prior probability is easy:  the count of "Baseball" categories versus the total number of phrases is the prior probability of selecting the Baseball category:  `$\dfrac{3}{6}$`, or 50%.
 The same goes for Business.

-We want to solve P(Business|threw out the runner) versus P(Baseball|threw out the runner)

-The formula is the same, but what are our features?
+So what are our features?
 The answer is, **individual words**!

 ---